MichalZaniewicz/tauron-elicznik-scraper/README.md

 # tauron-elicznik-scraper

+**Important: in 2023 tauron changed its website and the script is currently not working!**

 Simple python3 script that outputs JSON with energy meter data from Tauron eLicznik service

 1. Add login info and energy meter ID into script